 These shoes are not as sensitive as the La Sportiva Genius with its "no-edge" toe, but are on par with the soft Tenaya Tarifa.
 If you don't the feel of the no-edge shoe like the Genius or the Futura, this shoe is your best bet for technical edging, as they are a little more aggressive than the Katanas.

 As we mentioned earlier, the Katakis have a tighter, more aggressive fit than the Katanas, and we felt that they aren't comfortable enough for long multi-pitch climbs.
 The high arch is particularly uncomfortable before the shoes are broken in, and the heel feels tight.
 If you're cragging or bouldering and have plenty of opportunities to take these shoes off, comfort is less of an issue.
+If you have a narrow foot, the Kataki could be just fine for multi-pitch.

 The S-heel (S stands for stability) is a reinforced rib of rubber that runs down both sides of the heel and help the heel cup hold its shape when heel hooking.
 We didn't notice a huge difference between the heel hooking performance of the Kataki and a non s-heel shoe like the Genius, but we can say that the heel on the Kataki stays put nicely during a hamstring straining agro heel hook.
-The lacing system is great, allowing you to dial in the fit quickly, and the padded sock-like tongue keeps the tops of your foot free of any pressure points.
+The lacing system is excellent, allowing you to dial in the fit quickly, and the padded sock-like tongue keeps the tops of your foot free of any pressure points.
 We'd often warm up on easier routes with the Katakis unlaced, then would crank down the laces when things got steep and technical.

 — Matt Bento